cbeeler/dune-tourney/README.md

 #### Notes
 Group Stage 2 and Finals take place on the same day.
-During the all stages, there will be simultaneous games.
+During all stages, there will be simultaneous games.

 The second game of the day should be started no later than 8PM.